 May Is the Month of Mary: Our Mother, Mother of God

 In the Marian Art Exhibition, I witnessed another form of devotion.
-Through the gifts God has given each artist, we express love for Our Lady in ways that words cannot always capture.
-Art becomes a prayer.
-A silent offering.
-A reflection of the beauty and mystery of faith.
-Each piece, in its own way, becomes a testimony of love—an echo of Mary’s presence among us.
+Through the gifts God has given each artist, we express love for Our Lady through art, poetry, and writing—ways that at times go beyond what ordinary words can fully express.
+These expressions themselves become a kind of prayer: a quiet offering, a reflection of the beauty and mystery of faith.
+Each piece, in its own way, becomes a testimony of love, an echo of Mary’s gentle presence among us, always leading us to her Son.

-The Walk to Mary was yet another expression of this unity.
-Walking together, praying the Rosary, moving as one body of faith—it felt like being part of a family.
+The Walk to Mary was yet another expression of this communion of faith and love.
+Walking together, praying the Rosary, moving as one body in Christ—it felt like being part of a family.
 A family that journeys together, step by step, through our Mother, toward God.
 There is something powerful about shared prayer, about physically walking while spiritually lifting our hearts.
 It reminds us that we are not alone.

 Mariella